madeshmahadev/django-ml/README.md

 # Titanic Survival Predictor

+To run the project, use
-Use #python manage.py runserver to run the project
+#python manage.py runserver